datatrails/veracity/README.md

 scanning the log.
 This is typically used in development as a diagnostic aid.
 It can also be used for some audit use cases.

 Find a leaf in the log by full audit.
+The Merkle Leaf value for any DataTrails event can be found from its event details page in the UI.
+Follow the "Merkle Log Entry" link.

 ```
 URL=https://app.datatrails.ai/verifiabledata